KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/development-inner-loop.md

 The important first step of writing a source generator is to create a working example that shows exactly what you want to output.
 This example also shows how your generated code will behave in the context of a working project.

 Developers often get to a level of understanding of a problem and begin writing code.
-If you begin with that level of understanding to write the code of your generator, rather than your example project, you will work out the details in a relatively slow inner loop.
-If you create an example project, you can copy parts of it as the starting point for outputting code and use it as the basis for defining input.
+If you have that level of understanding and begin to write the code of your generator, rather than your example project, you will work out the details in a relatively slow inner loop.
+If you create an example project you can ensure it works correctly before working on the generator.
+Later, you can copy parts of it as the starting point for outputting code and use it as the basis for defining input.
 The details will already be worked out.

 Your example project is just a normal .NET project.
 You might create it via the .NET templates in the .NET CLI or an editor like Visual Studio, or you might use a sample project that you've already created.
-If it is an executable, you can manually test it or write unit tests.
+If it is an executable, you can manually test it or you can write unit tests.
 If it is a library, you'll need unit tests.
-If you write unit tests for the example, you can use them as the basis for integration tests.
+If you write unit tests for the example project, you can use them as the basis for integration tests.

-As you create this example project, you may need to use [partial classes and methods](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) to isolate the code you want to generate and isolate it from code that is logically part of the same class.
-Roslyn source generators add new syntax trees, effectively new files, to the compilation.
-Partial classes allow you to merge these knew files with existing source.

 Within this example project isolate the code you plan to generate into separate files, and isolate these files in a subdirectory.
 This will:

-* Let you design the interaction between generated classes and their base and partial classes.
+* Let you design the interaction between generated classes and their base classes and any[partial classes and methods](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).
 * Provide the basis for designing how developers communicate with your generator to provide input (attributes, interfaces, well known names, etc.)
 * Be available to copy as a starting point for outputting code.
 * Provide the context for end to end testing - especially being able to compile your generated code in context.